AminaHanan246/bulk_rna_seq_prj/README.md

 ```bash
 trimmomatic SE -threads 4 SRR7179504_pass.fastq.gz SRR7179504_trimmed.fastq.gz TRAILING:10 -phred33
 ```
-The quality of the read is checked again after the trimming.
+After the trimming process, the quality of the read is once again assessed.

 Since the reads have short length and adapter sequences removed during FASTQ file conversion, this step is skipped as it may introduce biasness and poor alignment (lenient filtering is done since the reads are used for quantification).